ulno/mcminos/README.md

 McMinos is a Pacman-like puzzle game.

-For more information, still head on to http://mcminos.com - information will be slowly migrated here.
+For more information, head to https://ulno.github.io/mcminos/

 Just some quick info how to compile McMinos:

 Initially you should have Java installed and for now a linux environment (cygwin might work).

-After cloning McMinos from github, run tools/setup_repo in a command line (you should only need to do this once).
+After cloning McMinos from github, run tools/prepare_repo in a command line (you should only need to do this once).
 This might take a while as it needs to compile all the images.